EvansGao/dbscATAC/README.md

 # dbscATAC: a resource of single-cell super-enhancers/enhancers and gene markers for scATAC-seq data
 ![Fig1](https://github.com/user-attachments/assets/184c25ed-988c-4671-9fdc-3a6be4d8c92b)
-dbscATAC is a specialized single-cell database annotating 213,835 super-enhancers, 347,484 marker genes, 13,470,526 enhancers, and 10,402,346 enhancer-gene interactions from 1,668,076 single cells across 1,028 tissue/cell types in 13 species.
-The predicted datasets are available in an interactive website http://www.enhanceratlas.org.
+dbscATAC is a specialized database offering comprehensive annotations of 213,835 super-enhancers across 520 tissue/cell types from 3 species, as well as 347,484 gene markers, 13,470,526 enhancers, and 10,402,346 enhancer-gene interactions, and 43,202,785 TF binding sites derived from 1,668,076 single cells of scATAC-seq data spanning 1,028 tissue/cell types in 13 species.
+The predicted results are available in an interactive website http://www.enhanceratlas.org.

 # Dependencies
 To conduct identification of super-enhancers, typical enhancers, and gene markers, following softwares are required:<br />